macrozone/seminar_np/app/client/app.coffee.md

 		beta: 0.4
 		Algorithm: TotalInformation

-As [@onlineKnapsack] states, any algorithm for the online simple knapsack problem needs at least n-1 bits to be optimal.
+As [@onlineKnapsack, p.64] states, any algorithm for the online simple knapsack problem needs at least n-1 bits to be optimal.

 ## 1 Advice bit